vstkl/vstkl.github.io/about.md

 It was not company's fault, my team lead(Thank you Lukas) was amazing till the last day, and I am grateful I've had the honor to work with them.

 I had to move back to my hometown.

-Found a girlfriend.

-Got happier.
-Life was good...

 And then, when I've worked a mindless helpdesk job, it gave me time to heal and reach my dreamjob.